gmc-code/PC-microbit-micropython/docs/sound/music_scales.rst

     from microbit import *
     import music

-    c_major = ['c', 'd', 'e', 'f', 'g', 'a', 'b', 'c5'] e_minor = ['e', 'f#', 'g', 'a', 'b', 'c5', 'd', 'e']
+    c_major = ['c4', 'd', 'e', 'f', 'g', 'a', 'b', 'c5']
+    a_minor = ['a4', 'b', 'c5', 'd', 'e', 'f', 'g', 'a']

     while True:
         if button_a.is_pressed():
             music.play(c_major)
         elif button_b.is_pressed():
-            music.play(e_minor)
+            music.play(a_minor)
         sleep(1000)

 ----

 .. admonition:: Tasks

     #.
-Play the 8 notes of D major.
+Play the 8 notes of G major.
 See: https://www.pianoscales.org/major.html
     #.
-Play the 8 notes of F minor.
+Play the 8 notes of E minor.
 See: https://www.pianoscales.org/minor.html
     #.
+Play the G major scale when the A-button is pressed and the E minor scale when the B-button is pressed.
-Play the D major scale when the A-button is pressed and the F minor scale when the B-button is pressed.
+    #.
+Play the F major scale when the A-button is pressed and the D minor scale when the B-button is pressed.

     .. dropdown::
         :icon: codescan